-As very large displays become more common, it becomes increasingly important to provide input mechanisms that are appropriate for interaction at a distance.
-Ray pointing techniques allow convenient interaction at a distance.
-We looked at two factors that influence ray pointing: control type and parallax.
+As very large displays become more common, it becomes increasingly important to develop input mechanisms appropriate for interaction at a distance: the class of pointing techniques that currently offers the most promise.
+As such, these techniques deserve very close scrutiny and refinement under various conditions.
+Specifically, we looked at two factors that influence ray pointing: control type and parallax.
 We tested four ray casting variants and two tasks (targeting and tracing), and found evidence that control type affects targeting and parallax affects tracing.
-Furthermore, we present an angular adaptation of ID calculation.
-This adaptation fits our data better than a linear model, suggesting that perceived angle must be taken into consideration when designing for large displays.
+Furthermore, we provide strong evidence that supports the use of angular indexes of difficulty for targeting and tracing tasks with any of the absolute ray pointing techniques.